On this page:

 All paved parking lots have clearly marked parking spaces for maximum efficiency.
 Please park within those marked spaces.
 Areas that are not marked for parking are not designed to handle parked vehicles.
 Students are permitted to receive a total of six parking tickets per academic year before losing their parking privileges.

 The Department of Public Safety officers patrol the parking lots daily and enforce parking regulations as much as possible.
 The overall goal of enforcement measures is to provide a safe environment for the College community.
 Access to the campus property by emergency vehicles, daily deliveries, contract services, and other service-oriented vehicles are vital to the campus community.

 Parking lots are well lit and have emergency phones located at central points throughout campus.
 The Department of Public Safety provides a safe walk escort service for anyone who prefers not to walk alone after dark.

 If you have special needs or a situation regarding parking, please contact the Department of Public Safety at 717-337-6912.

 Residents who are ill or injured should seek assistance from a residence hall staff member, the Health Center, or Public Safety.
 If the situation warrants, Public Safety can arrange transportation to the Health Center or the emergency room of Gettysburg Hospital.
 Students should not transport other students to the hospital.
 Staff members will assist in notifying other College personnel as needed.
-As outlined in the Student Health Agreement, students should “monitor [themselves] daily for symptoms of COVID-19 including temperature.”
-If they have any COVID-19 symptoms, they agree to contact the Health Center.
+Students should monitor themselves daily for symptoms of COVID-19 including temperature.
+If they have any COVID-19 symptoms, they should contact the Health Center.